Paracoccidioidomycosis: Treatment

 Both P. brasiliensis and P. lutzii are in-vitro susceptible to most antifungal agents, unlike other systemic fungal infections.
-Mild and moderate forms are treated with itraconazole for 9 to 18 months, as this has been shown to be more effective, has a shorter treatment duration and is more tolerated.
+Mild and moderate forms are treated with itraconazole for 9 to 18 months, as this is more effective, has a shorter treatment duration, and is more tolerated.
 Acidic beverages have been shown to reduce absorption of itraconazole.
-Co-trimoxazole is a second line agent, and is preferred for those with brain involvement, and during pregnancy.
+Co-trimoxazole is a second-line agent and is preferred for those with brain involvement, and during pregnancy.
 For severe cases, intravenous treatment with amphotericin B is indicated, for an average of 2 to 4 weeks.Prednisolone prescribed at the same time may reduce inflammation during treatment.
-Patients should be treated until stabilisation of symptoms, and increase in body weight.
-Advice in regards to nutritional support, as well as smoking and alcohol intake should be provided.
+Patients should be treated until stabilisation of symptoms and an increase in body weight.
+Advice regarding nutritional support, as well as smoking and alcohol intake, should be provided.
 Adrenal insufficiency, if found, is treated with corticosteroids.
-Clinical criteria for cure includes the absence or healing of lesions, stabilisation of body weight, negative as well as negative autoantibody tests.
-There is insufficient data to support the benefits of above drugs to treat the disease.
+Clinical criteria for cure include the absence or healing of lesions, stabilisation of body weight, and negative as well as negative autoantibody tests.
+There is insufficient data to support the benefits of the above drugs to treat the disease.

 Epidemiology

-Paracoccidioidomycosis is endemic in rural areas of Latin America, from southern Mexico to Argentina, and is also found in Brazil, Colombia, Venezuela, Ecuador and Paraguay.
+Paracoccidioidomycosis is endemic in rural areas of Latin America, from southern Mexico to Argentina, and is also found in Brazil, Colombia, Venezuela, Ecuador, and Paraguay.
 An epidemic outbreak has never been observed.
 It has the highest prevalence of all systemic mycoses (fungal infections) in the area.
 As many as 75% of people in endemic areas have been estimated to be infected with the asymptomatic form (up to 10 million people), with 2% developing clinically significant disease.
 Morbidity and mortality is strongly associated with patient's socioeconomic background, with most adult patients being male agricultural workers.
 Other risk factors include smoking, alcohol use, HIV co-infection or other immunosuppression.

 80% of reported cases are in Brazil, in the southeast, midwest, and south, spreading in the 1990s to the Amazon area.
-Most of the remaining infections are in Argentina, Colombia and Venezuela.
-Most epidemiological reports have focused on P. brasliensis, with P. lutzii epidemiology poorly understood as of 2015.
+Most of the remaining infections are in Argentina, Colombia, and Venezuela.
+Most epidemiological reports have focused on P. brasliensis, with the epidemiology of P. lutzii remaining poorly understood as of 2015.

 Rising cases have been linked to agriculturalization and deforestation in Brazil, urbanisation to peripheral city areas with poor infrastructure, as well as increased soil and air humidity.
-One Brazilian indigenous tribe, the Surui, after changing from subsistence agriculture to coffee farming showed higher infection rates than surrounding tribes.
+One Brazilian indigenous tribe, the Surui, after changing from subsistence agriculture to coffee farming, showed higher infection rates than surrounding tribes.

-There have also been reports in non-endemic areas with the rise of eco-tourism, in the United States, Europe and Japan.
+There have also been reports in non-endemic areas with the rise of eco-tourism, in the United States, Europe, and Japan.
 All reported cases were returned travellers from endemic regions.